Skip to content

 email = 1234556+user1@users.noreply.github.com

-SSH Keys
+SSH keys

 ssh-keygen -t ed25519 -o -a 100 -C "email@example.com" -f ~/.ssh/example_network_id_ed25519

-Otherwise, to generate a RSA 4096 bits keypair:
+Otherwise, to generate an RSA 4096-bit keypair:

 Note